lundstroem/snibbetracker/res/readme.txt

 Arp - arpeggio speed.
 Swing - swing amount.
 Preview - toggle for if notes should be audiable when playing on the keyboard.
+Beat - row interval to highlight in track.

 changelog
 ----------------